n2ygk/sdrtrunk-wiki/Playlist-Editor.md

 ***

 ### How To: Setup Broadcastify Calls
-This setup guide describes how to setup sdrtrunk to stream to the Broadcastify Calls service.
+This setup guide describes how to setup sdrtrunk to stream to the Broadcastify Calls service using the [Playlist Editor](#).
 Once you've setup your stream configuration, use the [assign aliases to an audio stream](#how-to-assign-aliases-to-an-audio-stream) quick start guide to select aliases to stream.

 1. Click the **Streaming** tab
 1. Click the **New** button and select **Broadcastify Calls** from the list.